na-na-hi/renget/archive/2ngq2.md

 Spikeback stumbled, coughing and clawing at his eyes as the choking haze engulfed him.
 Luccione concentrated, twisting the fumes into horrifying visions of the lizard's fears and failures.
 A psychic assault combined with physical pain - exquisite.

 While Spikeback was incapacitated, Razor Horn charged, head lowered to skewer them on his massive horns.
 Fast for his size.
 But not fast enough.
 Just before impact, Greenfinger seized the horns and stopped Razor Horn's charge cold.
 The triceratops struggled futilely against the larger man's freakish strength.
 Greenfinger brutally wrenched Razor Horn's head to the side, twisting his neck with an ugly crack.
 Howling, Razor Horn swiped desperately with his fists, but his blows glanced off Greenfinger's dense muscles.

-"Pathetic," rumbled Greenfinger.
+"You can't match me," rumbled Greenfinger.
 He heaved the triceratops overhead and hurled him through several trees that seem to grow all around them with bone-breaking force.
 Razor Horn's overmuscled body spasmed as he crumpled amidst shattered concrete.

 Meanwhile, a recovered Spikeback had maneuvered behind Greenfinger during the scuffle.
 He inhaled sharply, flames building within his throat - then collapsed as Avarice materialized and clamped its jaws around his neck, venom-tipped fangs digging cruelly into scaled flesh.